inspyration/django-gluon/README.rst

 What is it?
 ===========

-1. Mainly a Django framework with some tools to glue applications amongst themselves such as:
+#) Mainly a Django framework with some tools to glue applications amongst themselves such as:
-    1. Some model mixins providing usefull common features usually needed
+    #) Some model mixins providing usefull common features usually needed
-    1. Some handy view mixins too
+    #) Some handy view mixins too
-    1. Webservice automation features
+    #) Webservice automation features
-    1. Rest features for all models
+    #) Rest features for all models
-    1. Import / Export automation features
+    #) Import / Export automation features
-    1. Integration of Bootstrap3, JQuery, Datatables, Chartit, Dhmltx and a bunch of other frameworks
+    #) Integration of Bootstrap3, JQuery, Datatables, Chartit, Dhmltx and a bunch of other frameworks
-1. A functionnal integrated architecture
+#) A functionnal integrated architecture
-    1. Management of users, groups, profiles, applications, security, ...
+    #) Management of users, groups, profiles, applications, security, ...
-    1. Management of SAAS: add an customer account, select its applications and configure it.
+    #) Management of SAAS: add an customer account, select its applications and configure it.
-    1. Integration of all application into a single front-end
+    #) Integration of all application into a single front-end
-    1. Back-office interfaces for administrator and SAAS Manager
+    #) Back-office interfaces for administrator and SAAS Manager

 Based on PyDanny guidelines found in 2 scoops of "Django: Best practices for Django 1.6."

 Summary
 =======

-1. prerequisites
+#) prerequisites
-1. create a virtual environment
+#) create a virtual environment
-1. use the virtual environment
+#) use the virtual environment
-1. install requirements
+#) install requirements
-1. Run the server
+#) Run the server

 prerequisites
 =============

-This tutorial is based on python3.
+This project is based on Python 3 only and uses Django 1.7.1.

-    # aptitude install python3
+    # aptitude install python3 python3-pip

 You must install either virtualenv or virtualenvwrapper

 Install virtualenv
 ------------------

-- install virtualenv
+Using *pip*

-    # pip install virtualenv
+    # pip3 install virtualenv

 Install virtualenvwrapper
 -------------------------

-- install virtualenvwrapper
+Using *pip*

-    # pip install virtualenvwrapper
+    # pip3 install virtualenvwrapper

-- Add this 3 lines at the end of ~/.bashrc
+Then, you must add this 3 lines at the end of ~/.bashrc

     export WORKON_HOME = /.virtualenvs
     mkdir -p $WORKON_HOME